Innovattic/multiple-synthetic-import-lint/README.md

 # Multiple Synthetic Import Lint

-A lint check to ensure that each file contains at most 1 kotlinx.android.synthetic import
+A lint check to ensure each file contains at most 1 kotlinx.android.synthetic import